 Retirement may arrive earlier than expected

 Most people retire closer to age 60 than age 70.
-Believe it or not, the average retirement age in this country is 61.
-That means you could find yourself claiming Social Security earlier than you planned, if only to avert drawing down your retirement savings too quickly.3
+Believe it or not, the average retirement age in this country is 65 for men and 63 for women.
+That means you could find yourself claiming Social Security earlier than you expected if only to avert drawing down your retirement savings too quickly.3

 Living the life you want